javed-habeeb/javed-habeeb/README.md

 ### 👨‍💻 About Me

 - 🛠️ Currently diving into **IoT**, **embedded systems**, and **microcontrollers**
+- 🔴 Active on Reddit in IoT and embedded communities
 - 👨‍💻 Strong in **Python** — check out my [ascii-art](https://github.com/javed-habeeb/ascii_art) and [password-manager](https://github.com/javed-habeeb/password-manager) projects
 - ⚡ Love blending **hardware and software** — building projects with Arduino, ESP32, and Raspberry Pi
 - 🌱 Learning **C**, **Linux**, and **embedded programming**